rishabh154114-eng/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## Name : T.Rishabh Srivatsav
+## Reg no : 25001966
-# Uploading temperature sensor data in Thing Speak cloud
+## Ex 3 Temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.